lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 border_width
 ~~~~~~~~~~~~

-Set the width of the border.
+Set width of the border.
 Only pixel values can be used.

 .. raw:: html